martinpaljak/GlobalPlatformPro/README.md

  * [jnasmartcardio](https://github.com/jnasmartcardio/jnasmartcardio) for PC/SC access (CC0 / public domain)

 #### Legal disclaimer
  The casual: trademarks to their owners, copyrights to authors, patents to hell, legal letters to ~~/dev/null~~ PGP key 0x307E3452.
+Everything is provided as-is and there is a constant risk of death from lightning.

 ----
 OpenKMS - open source key management - [openkms.org](http://openkms.org)